 Let's honest, the problem isn't that writers have a lack of ideas.

-What we tend to suffer from is a lack of good ideas.
+What we suffer from is a lack of good ideas.
 Developed ideas.
 Ideas which will reach other people.
-Learning to separate the wheat from the chaff is the true challenge.
+Learning to separate the wheat from the chaff is the genuine challenge.

-For an idea to be worth pursuing, it needs to tick a couple boxes:
+For an idea to be worth pursuing, it needs to tick a couple of boxes:

 A well-executed idea is worthless if only you and your cat/dog/well-read parrot are going to appreciate your genius.